Stephen Gardiner: Mary I's reign

-At the accession of Queen Mary I, the Duke of Norfolk and other state prisoners of high rank were in the Tower along with Gardiner; but the Queen, on her first entry into London, set them all free.
-Gardiner was restored to his Bishopric and appointed Lord Chancellor, and he placed the crown on the Queen's head at her coronation.
+At the accession of Queen Mary I, Thomas Howard, 3rd Duke of Norfolk, and other state prisoners of high rank were in the Tower along with Gardiner; but the Queen, on her first entry into London, set them all free.
+Gardiner was restored to his bishopric and appointed Lord Chancellor, and he placed the crown on the Queen's head at her coronation.
 He also opened her first parliament and for some time was her leading councillor.
 He was now also called upon, in old age, to undo not a little of the work in which he had been instrumental in his earlier years – to demonstrate the legitimacy of the Queen's birth and the legality of her mother's marriage, to restore the old religion, and to recant his own words touching the royal supremacy.

-It is said that he wrote a formal Palinodia or retractation of his book De vera obedientia; but the reference is probably to his sermon at the start of Advent, 1554, after Cardinal (later Archbishop of Canterbury) Reginald Pole had absolved the kingdom from schism.
+It is said that he wrote a formal Palinodia or retraction of his book De vera obedientia; but the reference is probably to his sermon at the start of Advent, 1554, after Cardinal (later Archbishop of Canterbury) Reginald Pole had absolved the kingdom from schism.
 As chancellor he had the onerous task of negotiating the Queen's marriage treaty with Philip II of Spain, for which he shared a general repugnance.
-In executing it, he took care to make the terms as advantageous for England as possible, with express provision that the Spaniards should in nowise be allowed to interfere in the government of the country.
+In executing it, he took care to make the terms as advantageous for England as possible, with express provision that the Spaniards should in no way be allowed to interfere in the government of the country.
 After the appointment of Cardinal Pole, and the reconciliation of the realm to the see of Rome, he still remained in high favour.
 How far he was responsible for the persecutions which afterwards arose is open to debate.
-He no doubt approved of the act, which passed the House of Lords while he presided there as chancellor, for the revival of the heresy laws.
+He no doubt approved of the act, which passed the House of Lords while he presided there as lord chancellor, for the revival of the heresy laws.

 There is no doubt that he sat in judgment on Bishop John Hooper, and on several other preachers whom he condemned to be degraded from the priesthood.
 The natural consequence of this was that when they declined, even as laymen, to be reconciled to the Roman Church, they were handed over to the secular power to be burned.
 In his diocese no victim of the persecution is known to have suffered until after his death; and, much as he was already maligned by opponents, there is much to show that his personality was generous and humane.
 In May 1555 he went to Calais as one of the English commissioners to promote peace with France; but their efforts were ineffectual.
 In October 1555 he again opened parliament as Lord Chancellor, but towards the end of the month he fell ill and grew rapidly worse until he died.